-Your minimum payment on a credit card is just what it sounds like.
-This payment is the bare minimum you are required to pay on your credit card account each month and still have your account in good standing.
+A minimum payment on a credit card is just what it sounds like.
+It’s the bare minimum your issuer requires you pay each month to keep your account in good standing.

-Let’s say you have a card that charges 2% of a current balance for a minimum payment.
-And you have a $1,500 balance on the card.
-You would have a minimum payment of $30.
+Most credit card companies calculate your minimum payment as a small percentage of your current balance, typically 1% to 2% of the total, plus some variance for any interest you might’ve accrued.
+So, let’s say you have a card that requires 2% of your current balance as your minimum payment.
+If you have a $1,500 balance on the card, you would have a minimum payment of $30.
 Your cardholder agreement should tell you exactly how your credit issuer calculates your minimum payment for your account.

-Because your minimum payment is such a tiny portion of your outstanding balance and most of it gets applied to the interest you owe, it will take you a very, very long time to pay off a card balance by only making the minimum payments.
+It should be obvious that, because your minimum payment is such a tiny portion of your outstanding balance and most of it gets applied to the interest you owe, it will take you a very, very long time to pay off a card balance by only making the minimum payments.

+Thanks to the CARD Act, credit card issuers are required to disclose how long it will take you to pay off your current balance by making only minimum payments, and how much interest you will pay.
 Also thanks to the CARD Act, card issuers are required to disclose the monthly amount it would take to pay off your current balance in three years.
-And if you can manage this payment amount or better, this a good repayment strategy for paying down credit card debt.
+If you can manage this payment amount or better, this a good repayment strategy for paying down credit card debt.